 - Food and beverage requested for your field trip – NOTE: box lunch, money to buy lunch, etc.

 - If applicable, underwriting of special fees by a group and/or agency.
 Include name and amount to be contributed.

-- Is the field trip intended to follow a symposium or organized oral session?
+- Is the field trip intended to be coordinated with another session?
 If so, which one?